matzpersson/fleetmetrics/spa/README.md

 # FleetMetrics SPA
-Monitoring incoming IO traffic for remote assets.
+Monitoring incoming IO traffic for remote assets/field devices through live updates from Gateway server.

 ## Technology
-Developed using ReactJs with Boostrap.
+Developed using ReactJs with Boostrap, SocketIO and Bootstrap.

 ## Development environment
 This is a hot-loading environment reloading the browser on any change to the code.